solana-developers/solana-cookbook/docs/th/core-concepts/pdas.md

       content: คู่มือ Solana | PDAs
   - - meta
     - name: description
       content: PDAs are home to accounts that are designed to be controlled by a specific program.
-Learn about PDAs and more Core Concepts at The Solana cookbook.
+Learn about PDAs and more Core Concepts ได้ที่คู่มือ Solana.
   - - meta
     - name: og:description
       content: PDAs are home to accounts that are designed to be controlled by a specific program.
-Learn about PDAs and more Core Concepts at The Solana cookbook.
+Learn about PDAs and more Core Concepts ได้ที่คู่มือ Solana.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png